KO-BMI/iHealth/README.md

 str(df)
 ```

-#show steps by month by year using dplyr then graph using ggplot2
+## Show steps by month by year using dplyr then graph using ggplot2
 ```
 df %>%
   filter(type == 'HKQuantityTypeIdentifierStepCount') %>%